Skip to Main Content

 • College of Computing, Engineering, and Construction

 For more information on the admissions requirements for these programs, please visit the program websites.
-More information can also be found on the Specialized Admissions program page.
+More information can also be found on the Specialized and Selective Admission Programs webpage.

-The University of North Florida has unique partnership programs with area state colleges to help you transition to UNF.
-These programs connect you to resources and create a clear pathway to a baccalaureate degree at UNF.
-To learn more information and to signup, please select on your college below.
+The University of North Florida has unique partnership programs with state colleges in the area to help you transition to UNF.
+These programs connect you to resources and create a clear pathway to a bachelor's degree at UNF.
+Learn more and sign up below!

 Florida Gateway College logo